philou/auchandirect-scrAPI/README.md

 This library should be production ready.
 * It is automaticaly tested through [Travis](https://travis-ci.org/philou/auchandirect-scrAPI)
-* It should be daily tested through [TravisCron](http://traviscron.pythonanywhere.com/) to quickly detect modification at auchandirect.fr
+* It should be daily tested through [TravisCron](http://traviscron.pythonanywhere.com/) to quickly detect modification at www.auchandirect.fr

 ## Usage